Qusaihija/Securinets-Valentine-2024-WEB/SingleLogin.md

     app.run(debug=False, host='0.0.0.0')
 ```

-it was obvious that its sql injection, but we have to put "sadsingle" as the username
+It was obvious that it was SQL injection, but we have to put "sadsingle" as the username
-and the injection point in the password:
+and the injection point in the password.

 <img src=https://github.com/Qusaihija/securinets-valentine-2024/blob/main/images/Capture1.PNG>